Penetration-free Solid-Fluid Interaction on Shells and Rods: Conclusion And Future Work

+We propose two future directions to further advance our work.
+Firstly, on the fluid side, there are still some force terms that are currently ignored or treated explicitly, such as viscosity and surface tension.
+Incorporating these terms into our optimization energy target would make our coupling system more complete.
 Secondly, on the solid side, a natural progression is to extend our framework to handle multibody systems consisting of codimensional solids, (articulated) rigid bodies, and even multiphase fluids.
-The ultimate goal is to develop a unified physical system capable of handling frictional contact between arbitrary pairs of substances.
 This would enable a more comprehensive simulation of complex interactions in a wide range of scenarios.